Conservation (psychology): Tasks

-Start with two glasses of liquid that are exactly the same shape and contain the same amount of liquid.
-Ask the child if they are the same, or if one has more or less liquid in it.
-If the child replies that they are the same, the liquid from one of the short glasses is then poured into a taller, skinnier glass.
-A child who cannot conserve will assume the taller glass has more liquid than the shorter glass.
-Piaget’s other famous task to test for the conservation of liquid involves showing a child two beakers, A1 and A2, which are identical and which, the child agrees, contain the same amount of colored liquid.
-Then liquid from Beaker A1 is poured into a taller, thinner glass (B1) and the liquid in A2 is poured into a glass (B2) identical to B1.
-The child is then asked whether there is still the same amount of liquid in each of the new glasses (B1 and B2) as was in Beakers A1 and A2.
-A child who cannot conserve would answer "no, there is more in the tall thin glasses," while a child who can conserve would answer "yes, there is still the same amount."
-Piaget also replicated this task with beads in glasses, and found again that some children were able to conserve while others were not.

-Number

 For conservation of number, the task designed to test children involves a set of several sticks or round counters.
 These counters (usually 6 for a 6-year-old) are placed into two parallel, horizontal lines that are the same length.
 Then the researcher spreads out the counters in one of the lines, to make that line longer than the other.
 The researcher then asks, "Is there the same number or a different number of counters in each line?"
 A child who cannot conserve will answer that there are more counters in the longer line, while a child who can conserve will recognize that there are the same number of counters in each line.
 While the child watches, the tester then reassembles the lines of counters so that the two lines are equal in length and has the child agree they are the same length.
 The tester moves the counters in one line closer together, so that the line is shorter and again asks if the two lines have an equal number of counters in each line, or if there are a different number in each line.
 The child who can conserve will once again recognize that the two lines have the same number of counters in each line.